- Customers will save $100 on any new booking of a 2024 REI adventure travel trip in North America.

 Backpacking: 10 miles; 2,500' elevation gain; 1,200’ of loss.

 Enjoy a hot cup of coffee at the river’s edge and a hot breakfast in camp.
 We take a dip in another spectacular swimming hole along the river, before beginning our big climb out of the Canyon.
 The climb is nicely broken up by unbelievably beautiful waterfalls, including Waterwheel, LeConte and California Falls.
 After climbing past the three falls, we wander through lovely Glen Aulin.
 This beautiful valley sits at the top of the Grand Canyon of Tuolumne, under massive granite peaks, covered in wildflower meadows, Lodgepole Pines, and Aspen groves.
-At the far eastern end of the valley, we navigate one more short climb to camp where we enjoy our final backcountry dinner, followed by the best sunset of the trip with views of Mt Conness, Wildcat Point, Glen Aulin and the Grand Canyon of the Tuolumne itself.
+At the far eastern end of the valley, we navigate one shorter climb to camp where we enjoy our final backcountry dinner, followed by the best sunset of the trip with views of Mt Conness, Wildcat Point, Glen Aulin and the Grand Canyon of the Tuolumne itself.

 Backpacking: 9.5 miles; 2,500' elevation gain; 400' elevation loss.